 Sensor Beacon Application

 This application is designed to be used with the Atmosic DevTools mobile app to monitor sensor data.
+It also exposes an AT command interface over BLE GATT for runtime device configuration.

 Overview